Taiwan frets over how a Biden administration would deal with China

 Today, roles have reversed.
 Weighing the possibility of a Democratic victory in Tuesday's U.S. presidential election, current and former officials in the Taiwanese government and Tsai's Democratic Progressive Party (DPP) have privately expressed concern that a return of Obama-era foreign policy advisers in a potential Biden administration could mean a U.S. approach that is more conciliatory toward China compared with the Trump administration — and less supportive of Taiwan.
 Others play down those fears, citing supportive statements by Democratic candidate Joe Biden and a profound shift in U.S.-China ties.

 The three-way relationship among the United States, China and Taiwan is potentially explosive and figures prominently in the calculus for every U.S. president's China policy.
-China claims Taiwan, a self-ruled democracy, as territory that it will one day bring under its control and has signaled it could go to war if Taipei were to cross certain red lines, such as formally declaring independence.
+China claims Taiwan, a self-ruled democracy, as a territory that it will one day bring under its control, and has signaled it could go to war if Taipei were to cross certain red lines, such as formally declaring independence.

 'A lot of concern here'